 The professional-yet-social network’s hiring board functions a lot like the other major boards out there.

-Answer a couple of questions about the services you’re looking for—resume writing, in your case—and their ProFinder service provides you with the a list of local (maybe) professionals from their curated list.
+Answer a couple of questions about the services you’re looking for—resume writing, in your case—and LinkedIn’s ProFinder service provides you with a list of local (maybe) professionals from a curated list.

 You’ll get up to 5 offers from professionals on LinkedIn’s list.
 Each offer will include a message, price quote, and access to the pro’s profile.